cusyio/Python4DataScience/docs/productive/git/install-config.rst

      * `git_state <https://starship.rs/config/#git-state>`_
      * `git_status-Modul <https://starship.rs/config/#git-status>`_

-The editor can also be specified and space errors can be highlighted in ``git diff``:
+The editor can also be specified, and whitespace errors can be highlighted in ``git diff``:

 .. code-block:: ini